muut/riotjs-admin/doc/modular.md

 ## Routing

 Routing or view switching is a core feature in single-page application.
-It's one of the main things that defines a framework.
+It's one of the main things that defines a client-side framework.
 The demo application performs routing on the presenter layer as follows:

 ~~~ javascript